madpah/serializable/docs/formatters.rst

 ``py-serializable`` includes three common formatters out of the box.

-1. Camel Case Formatter: :class:`serializable.formatters.CamelCasePropertyNameFormatter` (the default)
+1. Camel Case Formatter: :class:`py_serializable.formatters.CamelCasePropertyNameFormatter` (the default)
-2. Kebab Case Formatter: :class:`serializable.formatters.KebabCasePropertyNameFormatter`
+2. Kebab Case Formatter: :class:`py_serializable.formatters.KebabCasePropertyNameFormatter`
-3. Snake Case Formatter: :class:`serializable.formatters.SnakeCasePropertyNameFormatter`
+3. Snake Case Formatter: :class:`py_serializable.formatters.SnakeCasePropertyNameFormatter`

 A summary of how these differ is included in the below table.